ryatskan/MLHC-Project/README.md

 The `saved_models` directory contains all the trained models and their preprocessing.
 One of them is a fine-tuned BART model, and the rest are scikit-learn saved models.

 The `meta_data` directory contains two helper csv files for vital and labs pre-processing.

+The 'project' directory contains the runnable 'unseen_data_evaluation.py', and it uses the 'preprocessing.py' file for pre-processing and 'eval_functions.py' for evaluation.